SophLewDev/SophLewDev/README.md

 - Accomplished a dissertation on whistling, whether it is an instrument or a form of communication
 - Acquired a creative and logical thinking with both subjects.
 - Studied and solved countless mathematical proofs and problems.
-- Obtained excellent Micrsoft Word, Excel, and Powerpoint skills.
+- Obtained excellent Microsoft Word, Excel, and PowerPoint skills.

 ## **Interests**
 - :musical_note:*Music:* play the Piano (grade 8), Violin (grade 8), and Harp (grade 4).